Accounts

 Related settings

-• Automatically remove accounts from query when they can't be found.
+• Automatically remove accounts from the query when they can't be found.

 • exclude_inactive_accounts

-• Automatically remove account from query when account status is inactive.
-Behaviour and availability depends on the data source.
-Please check settings.
+• Automatically remove the account from the query when the account status is inactive.
+Behavior is only available for the Facebook Ads connector.

 • exclude_invalid_accounts